arckuk/arckuk-sauce/README.md

 The following screenshot uses the Input and Output mods, rather than Top Bar and Power Cadence HR, to bring the rider's input (power, cadence heart rate, as well as draft and road gradient) to the system to the centre of the screen, and output values (speed, distance, time, elevation to the side).
 It also shows the average and current heart rate in the Power Bars window, and the active draft power up.
 ![Zwift screenshot with Arckuk Input and Output mods](https://github.com/user-attachments/assets/037e11b3-2019-438c-97d3-74d260afe52f)

-## Mods
+## Features

 ### Event Title:
 Shows the name of the event subgroup and brief details (course name, distance and elevation) of any event that the current watched athlete is participating in.
 Otherwise, shows nothing - mousing over the window will show the ouline and allows right click for settings/minimise/close/resize.
 Useful for showing the race/event details in a stream (very top middle of screenshot)

 ### Top Bar:
-A replacement for the default Zwift speed / distance / elevation / time bar that appearas on the centre top of the Zwift window, with a more Sauce like look.
+A replacement for the default Zwift speed / distance / elevation / time bar that appears on the centre top of the Zwift window, with a more Sauce like look.
 Shows remaining distance or time for an event, and can optionally show speed in 10ths of kph (top middle of screenshot)

 ### Power Cadence HR:
 A replacement for the default Zwift Power, Cadence and HR box normally in the top left of the screen, can optionally also show the current draft (top left of screenshot)